 To participate in field experiences, complete clearance packets must be on file prior to the start of the semester in which a student is taking a course with a field experience.

-We highly recommend that students obtain initial, and subsequent, clearances during the summer (June/July is best) of their first year of study when possible.
+We highly recommend that students obtain initial, and subsequent, clearances during the summer prior to their first year of study when possible (see deadlines posted on the Clearances Home Page).
 Clearances/TB tests obtained in summer and renewed each summer are the best and most convenient, and will be good/valid for the entire academic year.
 Please note that deadline requirements change for student teaching.

 Students should maintain a file of their original clearances/TB test on campus where they may easily access them if needed for their field placement.
 PDF scans must be filed with the Field Services office according to the clearance/TB test submission procedures.